Excel spreadsheets in manufacturing

-Ultimately, data collection needs to be fast, error proof, and flexible enough to handle variability in manufacturing processes.
+Ultimately, data collection needs to be fast, error-proof, and flexible enough to handle variability in manufacturing processes.

-What Real Time Data Looks Like
+What Real-Time Data Looks Like

-With the right tools, manufacturers can cut the data chain turn the execution of processes into useful information.
+With the right tools, manufacturers can cut the data chain to turn the execution of processes into useful information.

 And because the platform automatically collects performance data, it’s flexible enough to account for variability and customization.